autokey/autokey/Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases.md

 Phrases can be made dynamic by including one or more macros.
 A macro looks like an XML/HTML `<tag>`, it consists of a special keyword and space separated arguments in the `key=value` form, enclosed in angle brackets (`<` and `>`).
 Whenever a Phrase is expanded, all included macros are executed.
 Then the macro tags are replaced with their execution results.
 When the replacement is finished, the result gets pasted or typed (depending on the phrase setting).

-The current interface and implementation is a bit brittle:
+In versions older than `0.96.0`, the interface and implementation is a bit brittle:
 - Argument values can’t contain spaces
 - `<>` angle brackets in argument values interfere with the parser, and can’t be escaped

+In `0.96.0`, arguments can be quoted if they contain spaces, and angle brackets can be escaped with a single `\`.
+Only `\` before an angle bracket counts as an escape character.
+To form a literal `\>`, just add a single extra slash before the `\>`.
+To add a literal `\` anywhere else, just add as normal for a string.

+Macros cannot have a `\` right before the final `>`.
+If you need this, quote the argument containing the `\`, or add a space after it.

+Example of a quoted and escaped macro: `<script name=system args="xclip \> ~/sorted_clip.txt">`

+Other notes:

-- All arguments are required, even if you don’t want to use them (like providing arguments to executed scripts)
+- All arguments are required for a particular macro type, even if you don’t want to use them (like providing arguments to executed scripts)
+- Macros cannot be nested within one another (e.g., a `date` macro cannot use a `file` macro to provide the format).

 # Available Macros